- Location: Mississippi

 - You have trouble walking more than 200 feet without having to stop for a break.

 - You are unable to walk at all without an assistive device such as a wheelchair, cane, or walker.

-- You have lung disease and such difficulty breathing that your forced expiratory volume for one second is less than one liter by measurement of spirometry, or your arterial oxygen tension does not exceed 60 mm/hg on room air at rest.
+- You have lung disease and such difficulty breathing that your forced expiratory volume for 1 second is less than 1 liter by measurement of spirometry, or your arterial oxygen tension does not exceed 60 mm/hg on room air at rest.